 Newcastle United v West Ham United - All You Need To Know

-With the country in national lockdown, Sunday's game will be played without supporters present.
-However, the game will be screened live in the UK by Sky Sports and across the world by the Premier League's international broadcast partners.
+Kick-off on Sunday is at 2pm, with the match being broadcast live in the UK by Sky Sports from 1pm and across the world by the Premier League's international broadcast partners.

 The opposition – Newcastle United